A Company of the 4th Infantry by the National Park Service

 The First Black Regiments

 The first black regiments played an important role.
-Many white people believed that the former slaves would not be brave enough to fight in battle.
+Many white people believed that the formerly enslaved would not be brave enough to fight in battle.
 The first black regiments proved them wrong.
 They fought with courage and bravery in the face of gunfire and death.
 Two of the first African-American regiments fought under General Nathaniel Banks at the Battle of Port Hudson.
 General Banks would later praise them on their valor and character.

 The Courage to Fight

 It took a lot of courage for any soldier to fight in the Civil War, but it was even more dangerous for black soldiers.
 If black soldiers were captured by the Confederates while fighting for the Union, they were executed or sold back into slavery.
 The Confederates also executed any captured white officers of black regiments.

 The Storming of Ft Wagner by Kurz & Allison

 One of the most famous black regiments was the 54th Massachusetts Infantry Regiment.
 Their story was told in the award winning 1989 movie Glory.
 Their most famous battle was when they led the Union charge on Fort Wagner.
 They lost around 40% of their troops including their commander Colonel Robert Shaw.
 However, their bravery was an inspiration to all Union troops, especially other black regiments.

 As the war continued, more black soldiers enlisted to fight for the North.
 They became a major part of the Union armed forces.
 By the end of the war, around 180,000 African-Americans had fought making a major difference and helping the North to win the war.

 African-Americans also participated in the Confederate Army.
 They were mostly used as workers, although they were sometimes forced into battle when the fighting became fierce.
 Near the end of the war, in 1865, the South finally approved black soldiers.

 Interesting Facts About African Americans During the Civil War